History

 Carolyn Carlson from the Department of Neighborhoods, David Keyes from the Department of Information Technology, and Mai Nguyen from Seattle Housing Authority were instrumental in starting the lab.
 With help from a consultant in setting up the lab, the STAR opened its doors in November of 1999.
 The late Randy Hayhurst was a driving force in the preparations of the STAR Center and was given the title of Director by the other Founders of the STAR Center.
 Those other Founders were: the late Donna Potter-Garcia, Tom Ross, June O’Hanlon-Eagle, Kathy Hansen, Jim Bush, Dan Pempeit, Sarah Howe, and Marge Adams.

-Beginning January 1, 2015, Full Life Care began managing the STAR Center and Westwood Heights Technology Center.
+Beginning January 1, 2015 and ending December 2020, Full Life Care managed the STAR Center and Westwood Heights Technology Center.
+Seattle Housing Authority has assumed management of STAR and WHTC since then.